-- · assemblies to raise awareness of mental health. - peer mediation and peer mentoring children working together to solve problems and planned sessions where identified adults mentor a designated child - a lunchtime group supporting younger children at lunchtime - transition programmes to help smooth the transfer to secondary schools for Year 6 children - reward programmes e.g. praise boxes or similar a mechanism where children can be praised for certain duties, tasks or things they have done and have them celebrated in class - worry boxes a similar mechanism where children can anonymously share worries or concerns in class - small group activities - nurture groups
+- positive welcome from school adults at the start of every day so that every child feels held in mind. - considered use of language in interactions with, and about, children. - unconditional positive regard adopting a curious (not furious) approach to unexpected behaviours. - assemblies to raise awareness of mental health. - peer mediation and peer mentoring children working together to solve problems and planned sessions where identified adults mentor a designated child - a lunchtime group supporting younger children at lunchtime - enhanced transition programmes to help smooth the transfer to a new year group or setting including secondary schools for Year 6 children - recognition programmes e.g. praise boxes or similar a mechanism where children can be praised and celebrated. - worry boxes a similar mechanism where children can anonymously share worries or concerns in class - small group activities - nurturing interactions and nurture groups

-Knowledge along with good social and emotional skills that will help children to be more resilient and understand mental health and wellbeing, are taught through PSHE, starting in EYFS and developing and building through key stage 1 (KS1) and key stage 2 (KS2).
+Knowledge along with good social and emotional skills-are taught through PSHE, starting in EYFS and developing and building through key stage 1 (KS1) and key stage 2 (KS2).
 For example: